South Station Tower: History

 Development of the airspace above the southbound tracks has been delayed several times.
 The building was conceived by Tufts president Jean Mayer, who foresaw an "epicenter of high-profile medical research" in downtown Boston.
 In 1991, Tufts created a for-profit development subsidiary, TUDC LLC, and acquired the rights to the airspace.
 Development over the past decade has been complicated by Boston waterfront zoning restrictions, which require pedestrian access to the waterfront.
 In 1997, TUDC brought on Hines Interests LP as a development partner.
 In 2006, TUDC and Hines filed a Development Plan for the project.

 Questions were raised in 2007 about the university's role in the project, and Tufts withdrew in 2009.

 South Station Tower was originally designed with a height of 759 feet (231 m), which included a decorative spire.
 However, the project was downscaled in 2006.

 In July 2016, the developer filed a "Notice of Project Change" with the Boston Planning and Development Agency (BPDA), proposing a number of changes in the project, including the addition of more residential space.
 The notice included a timeline calling for construction of the project's first building, the high-rise tower, to begin in 2017.
 In December 2016, the board of the BPDA approved construction of the project.
-It was delayed to December 2017, then delayed again to 2018 due to MBTA rights.
-Construction officially began in February 2020, with a five year completion timeline.
+It was delayed until December 2017, then delayed again in 2018 due to MBTA concerns on the tower's potential operational and maintenance cost, in addition to its capital expenditure and the way it was distributed among the project stakeholders.
+In October that year, MBTA extended the negotiation period with Hines until April 2019.
+Construction officially began in January 2020, with a five year completion timeline.
+By November 2022, ENR East reported that the building's steel frame had reached a height of 109 ft.
+Construction was completed in September 2025.

+Accidents

+On March 21, 2024, a steel beam fell from the top of the tower, damaging several windows, before coming to rest on the ninth floor.
+Some equipment from the worksite also fell, landing at street-level.
+The MBTA, which owns South Station and the South Station Bus Terminal, suspended commuter services and ordered work to halt in the time after the incident.
+No injuries were reported, but construction company Suffolk agreed to pause work while investigations proceeded.

+Construction work resumed on March 27, 2024, following the conclusion of the stop-work order and subsequent investigations by OSHA.

+On April 9, 2024, A few weeks after the beam fell, a fire was started outside the ninth floor by welders.
+The fire was quickly put out and the site was again shut down for a safety review.
+Work on the site was then continued on April 10, 2024.